vapor/docs/3.0/docs/concepts/vapor.md

 ### Type safety

 Vapor is designed around type-safety and compile-time checks, ensuring that code doesn't behave in unexpected ways and shows you most problems at compile time.
-Vapor achieves this by leveraging Swift and it's Codable protocol.
+Vapor achieves this by leveraging Swift and its Codable protocol.

 We believe type-safety is critical to both security and developer productivity.